Many marketing experts like to work on SEO and PPC in separate silos.

 Although paid ads generally don’t fare as well as organic search results, their click-through rate is still significant and undoubtedly helpful for driving additional conversions towards your brand.
 People still click on first-page ads, despite the lower CTR for paid ads instead of organic search rankings.

-Dominating the market on both the paid and organic search results will help you cast a wider net and help you establish a more authoritative presence in the online market.
+Dominating the market on both the paid and organic search engine results will help you cast a wider net and help you establish a more authoritative presence in the online market.

 It can be difficult and time-consuming to build organic links, and not all link-building strategies deliver results.
 It is imperative to find quality links to improve organic rankings, but sometimes it’s impossible to find ways to earn links.
 Fortunately, you can utilize paid advertising to assist you in improving your organic rankings.
 Some advertising networks display lists of relevant sites for their members, which they can use to find quality links and bolster their organic rankings.